 If you look at the restaurant selection page, there are no extra details so you can concentrate on places to eat.

 Strive to prevent your customers from asking such questions as How can I order? or How can I pay?

 How much does it cost to make an app like UberEats

-The cost of developing an app like Uber Eats depends on many factors, including the number of features, the difficulty of the project, and development company rates.
-If you’re going to develop an app like Uber Eats, we recommend starting with an MVP.
-Take a look at our rough estimate for an MVP of an app like Uber Eats.
+The cost of developing an app like Uber Eats depends on many factors, including the number of features, development company rates, and whether the product is going to be developed from scratch.
+Take a look at our rough estimate for an MVP of an app like Uber Eats from scratch first.